PandaRider/PandaRider.github.io/_blog/2018-05-13-4-principles.md

   - Self-Improvement
   - Biography
 ---
 I don't usually read books that gloss over high-level concepts.
-I prefer books that give deep insights.
+I prefer books that provide direct instruction.
 Effectively, *Principles* is a big-book-of-you-dont-say.
 But it does not mean that it's useless.
 To me, I find it useful as it kinda summarizes many things I learnt and forgotten over the years.

 > To be principled means to consistently operate with principles that can be clearly explained.